darahayes/darahayes.github.io/_posts/2018-02-05-publishing-golang-libraries-comprehensive-guide.md

 ## Step 5: Documentation and godoc.org

-At the very minimum, your library should have a Readme file describes your project.
+At the very minimum, your library should have a Readme file that describes your project.
 Some things you should include:

 * High level description and the problem your library solves.
 * Explain why someone would use your library.